lifecinemas/misopack1_beta/README.md

 * pornstar-lamba
 * c-mountain
 * freerun
+* rdk-waterfall
+* pgb2
+* ctf_imperial

 Maps to be planned on adding in the future:

-* rdk-waterfall
 * inder-zensn
 * df_egypt6
-* df_pgb2

 Maps in consideration:

 * pornstar-caveman
 * flexz-strafe
-* marvin-treppenlauf
-* wub-jundo
-* r7-inka-ruined
 * tatmt-long1

-LAST UPDATED: December 30th 2017 10:46PM
+LAST UPDATED: December 31st 2017 2:26AM